RhaaKaye/openwrt/README.md

 * [Dev Mailing List](https://lists.openwrt.org/mailman/listinfo/openwrt-devel): Send patches
 * [Dev Chat](https://webchat.oftc.net/#openwrt-devel): Channel `#openwrt-devel` on **oftc.net**.

+###Flash instruction using TFTP Recovery ~(Archer A & C 7)

+1. Connect a computer to one of the LAN ports of the Archer.

+2. Set the computers IP address to 192.168.0.66.

+3a.
+Rename the OpenWrt Factory Image to ArcherC7v5_tp_recovery.bin.

+The Archer A7 expects the same filename as the C7.

+3b.
+Start a TFTP Server with the renamed OpenWrt Factory Image in the TFTP root directory.

+4. Connect the power cable to the Archer.
+Press and hold the reset button while turning the router on.

+5. Keep the reset button pressed for ~5 seconds, then release.

+6. Wait ~150 seconds for flashing to complete.

 ## License

 OpenWrt is licensed under GPL-2.0